ajinkya252005/Quiz_Game/README.md

 # Simple Quiz Game

-A fun and interactive quiz game built with vanilla HTML, CSS, and JavaScript.
+A fun and interactive quiz game built with HTML, CSS, and JavaScript.
 Test your knowledge with a series of multiple-choice questions and see your score and a personalized remark at the end!

 ---